ipavlic/apex-fp/README.md

 </a>

 # Documentation

-Lambda offers eager and lazy evaluation.
+Apex FP offers eager and lazy evaluation.

 Eager evaluation through `SObjectCollection` is stable, richer, easier to use and is not consumable.